gigahidjrikaaa/GemmaVoice-SpeechAPI/README.md

 - `gemma_service` – the FastAPI backend that exposes `/v1/*`.
 - `openaudio_api` – the upstream OpenAudio API server that serves `/v1/tts` at `http://localhost:21251`.
 - `openaudio_webui` – the official Gradio Web UI from the Fish Audio repository, exposed at `http://localhost:27860` for manual synthesis tests.
+- `frontend` – the Vite + React playground compiled into a static bundle and served via Nginx on `http://localhost:5173`.

 Both OpenAudio containers share the same checkpoints/references volume so you can try voices in the Web UI and immediately reuse the same assets through the API.